JXPheonix/jde/readme.txt

 Where can I find the source code?

-You're looking at it right now, derp.
+You're looking at it right now, hurr.

 Where can I find an installer?